axniks/chrotun/README.md

 A free, open source, well performing, attractive looking chromatic tuner for iPhone using [dywapitchtrack](http://www.schmittmachine.com/dywapitchtrack.html)

-#MIT open source licence
+ MIT open source licence

- Copyright (c) 2010 Axel Niklasson
+ Copyright (c) 2015 Axel Niklasson

  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal